Harry1993/notes/UnixNotes/README.md

 *	Use package `etoolbox` to automately add command in any enviornment.
 See [here](http://mirror.hmc.edu/ctan/macros/latex/contrib/etoolbox/etoolbox.pdf)
 *	`vspace{}` sets spacing.
 *	[latexmk](http://mg.readthedocs.io/latexmk.html) is nice tool to automake tex files.
 It also support instant update (Killer Feature).
+*	Use `grffile` package to include EPS or PDF as figure.

 ## Mutt